 Read Cameron's story

 Hello.
 I'm Cameron.
 I live in South East London on the outskirts in a place called Beckenham.
-I currently work as an intern for Sound and Music and as an ambassador at BTEG, the Black Training Enterprise Group.
+I currently work as an intern for Sound and Music and as an ambassador at Action for Race Equality (ARE) - formerly known as the Black Training Enterprise Group.

 I think living where I live, there's not that many ethnic minority individuals or people that look like me.
 You can feel quite cut off from your community or I guess isolated, especially in a place like London.